hmrc/income-tax-mtd-changelog/README.md

 Add a new error `RULE_REQUEST_CANNOT_BE_FULFILLED` for the following endpoint:
 - Create and Amend Quarterly Period Type for a Business

+##### Changed

+Update the warning note in the documentation to state that the 'Create and Amend Quarterly Period Type for a Business' endpoint will return a `RULE_REQUEST_CANNOT_BE_FULFILLED` error response if an invalid tax year or business ID is provided.

 #### Business Source Adjustable Summary API

 New API version 7.0 added in Production with the following changes: